Pease Auditorium

 Description

-Music has held an important place at Eastern Michigan for over one hundred years.
-In 1881, Michigan State Normal School established the Normal Conservatory of Music; the program grew rapidly and by the beginning of the twentieth century was in need of further facilities.
-President Lewis H. Jones had hoped to build an auditorium during his time as President, 1903-1911.
-Only Sherzer Hall was completed during his tenure, however.
-It fell to his successor as president, Charles McKenny (1912-1933) to fund an auditorium.
-The new auditorium was constructed in 1914 for $159,000.
-When opened, the building was considered to have excellent acoustical properties.
-The grand Georgian facade and classical details of the interior made the auditorium a grand space for all types of musical productions.
-Nevertheless, in the mind of Frederick Alexander, one thing was missing.
-Alexander, a Professor of Music in the first decades of the twentieth century, had hoped to have an organ installed when the auditorium opened in 1915.
-Due to lack of funds an organ, much less a new conservatory was out of the question.
-Determined to remedy the lack of an organ, Alexander donated, upon his death $85,000, for the university to build a new organ.
+Frederick Alexander, a Professor of Music in the first decades of the twentieth century, had hoped to have an organ installed when the auditorium opened in 1915.
+Due to lack of funds, the school could not afford to place an organ in Pease, so, upon his death, Alexander donated $85,000, for the university to build a new organ.
 Erich Goldschmidt, EMU Professor of Organ (1955-1978) designed and voiced, or tuned, the Frederic Alexander Memorial Organ for its home on the stage of Pease Auditorium.
 It took Goldschmidt an entire year to tune the pipes properly in his workshop, located in the basement of Pease.
 Its first performance took place in 1960.
-The organ was restored between 1993 and 1999, and now sings with its original voice.
+The organ was restored between 1993 and 1999.

 Namesake Biography